New Vision Investigator Awardees

 In total, CCAD has awarded $1,175,000 in research funding and connected 120 early-career researchers from around the world.
 New Vision Investigator awardees represent the top attendees from each year of the conference who received funding for their proposed research.
 Read more about their work below and see what all of our awardees and attendees are up to now with the CCAD Newsletter.

-Dr. Ralph Nixon currently serves as Vice Chairman on the Medical and Scientific Advisory Board of the national Alzheimer’s Association and on the Governor’s Commission on Alzheimer’s Disease for the State of New York.
+Dr. Ralph Nixon is the first to be named a Leonard Litwin Scholar.
+Currently, he serves as Vice Chairman on the Medical and Scientific Advisory Board of the national Alzheimer’s Association and on the Governor’s Commission on Alzheimer’s Disease for the State of New York.
 Dr. Nixon’s work is the first to call attention to the importance of proteases in Alzheimer’s disease.
-His studies have defined cellular pathways involving proteases that are considered critical to Alzheimer’s pathogenesis and have identified promising new targets for therapy of the disease
+His studies have defined cellular pathways involving proteases that are considered critical to Alzheimer’s pathogenesis and have identified promising new targets for therapy of the disease.

 Our work, supported by the New Vision Scholar award, seeks to develop a new treatment to prevent dementia in MCI using non-invasive brain stimulation.
 We have conducted two phase I trials showing that intermittent theta burst, repetitive transcranial magnetic stimulation (iTBS-rTMS) is safe, feasible, acceptable, and is potentially efficacious in improving cognition in two MCI patient groups – those with amnestic MCI due to AD, and those with post-stroke MCI.
 Moving forward, we are harnessing the ability of iTBS-rTMS to improve multiple symptoms – depression and cognitive dysfunction – in patients with MCI due to AD and/or cerebrovascular disease.
 We are excited that the New Vision Foundation supports our work which is geared towards serving the greatest number of patients, helping them remain independent as long as possible.